nush16/T3A2-A/readme.md

 ### Application Name
 GP Online Doctor Appointment App

+### Team: Anushke and Bangkai

 ## Description
-The objective of this project is to create an all-encompassing online doctor appointment application aimed at optimizing the procedure of scheduling and overseeing medical appointments.
+The objective of this project is to create an all-encompassing online doctor appointment application for a newly opened general practitioner Center in regional NSW.

+ aimed at optimizing the procedure of scheduling and overseeing medical appointments.
 This application will serve both patients, doctors and administrative staff, equipping them with a wide array of tools and functionalities designed to boost efficiency and enhance user experience.

 ## Functionality / Features